 - Research current rankings and content gaps

-- Monitor performance and iterate
+- Monitor performance and recommend refreshes

 FAQ